 November to April, the Manatee Viewing Center at the TECO Big Bend Power Station shelters hundreds of manatees.
 An observation deck and nature trail are a great place to watch Florida’s State Marine Mammal.

 All year long, you can meet manatees at Tampa’s Lowry Park Zoo, which includes an underwater manatee viewing area and a hospital to rehabilitate injured manatees and return them to the wild.
 Manatees also turn up frequently along the Tampa Riverwalk and Bayshore Boulevard.

 Where the river meets the bay, downtown abounds in ways to get out on the water.
 New in 2017, the Cross Bay Ferry will link Tampa and St. Petersburg from November to May.
 Trips depart from the Tampa Convention Center.

 Pirate Water Taxi stops at downtown’s popular spots on its daily runs up and down the Hillsborough River.

-Reserve a trip with iTrekkers and set out in search of fantastic fishing in sight of downtown’s towers.
-Or leave the city behind and paddle with Canoe Escape among moss-draped cypress trees minutes from downtown.
+Leave the city behind and paddle with Canoe Escape among moss-draped cypress trees minutes from downtown.

 Avast!
 There be pirates here!